 “MANDO rises from an intersection of cultures,” the cousins tell us, “our work not only pays respect to our lineage and the cultures we grew up in, but also combines ideas from new worlds explored.
 MANDO was founded on the belief that the best ideas draw inspiration from many sources.”

-But MANDO looks to discuss the intersectionality of culture and art, for the two, it’s all about how they aim the brand, ”during a time when immigrants from around the world need proud representation, MANDO aims to show the beauty of a world that truly appreciates all cultures.
-We were raised on Hip-Hop and Chinatowns, and the communities of the Bay Area.
+MANDO looks to discuss the intersectionality of culture and art.
+For the two cousins, it’s all about how they frame the brand ”during a time when immigrants from around the world need proud representation.
+MANDO aims to show the beauty of a world that truly appreciates all cultures.
+We were raised on Hip-Hop and Chinatown, and the communities of the Bay Area.
 And we want MANDO to embody this diversity, in order to create a new culture that represents us.”

 The Mandarin collared shirts served as a jumping off point for the two cousins as they embarked on creative exploration.
 Inspired by their travels through Asia they found that the Asian style they kept returning to was memorable for its cool and slick underpinnings.
 From there, the brand’s core tenet was established: a uniquely and noticeably Asian influence, elevated by the modern swagger of today’s fashion.